 1. Don’t Skip the Cool Down & Stretch

-Finally, cooling down and stretching is key to reducing the effects of delayed onset muscle soreness (DOMS).
+Cooling down and stretching is also key to reducing the effects of delayed onset muscle soreness (DOMS).
 We are all familiar with the effects of DOMS—muscular pain, swelling and stiffness—and while there is still a debate on what the main cause of DOMS is, it is widely believed that it comes about due to connective tissue micro trauma, which occurs when muscles lengthen and stretch during exercise.
 Sadly, you can’t get rid of DOMS completely, but you can soften the blow by actively cooling down and performing dynamic stretching.
-Post-WOD low intensity exercise can enhance the clearance of enzymes responsible for muscle damage and residual fatigue, and dynamic stretching activates the muscles and increases body heat and blood flow, which helps to provide your muscles with nutrients that can reduce soreness.
+Post-WOD low-intensity exercise can enhance the clearance of enzymes responsible for muscle damage and residual fatigue, and dynamic stretching activates the muscles and increases body heat and blood flow, which helps to provide your muscles with nutrients that can reduce soreness.

 2. Drink Plenty of Water

-As humans, we need water to survive (our bodies are roughly 60% water), and we need to drink enough of it throughout the day to avoid dehydration.
-In one hour of exercise the body can lose more than a quart of water, depending on exercise intensity and air temperature.
+We need water to survive (our bodies are roughly 60% water), and we need to drink enough of it throughout the day to avoid dehydration.
+In one hour of exercis, the body can lose more than a quart of water, depending on exercise intensity and air temperature.
 So it’s important to make sure you replenish your stores as soon as you can.
 Getting enough water into our system helps to improve our recovery time, as it helps to bring the electrolyte balance in our body back to normal.
 As the body loses electrolytes through sweat, the imbalance can result in symptoms like muscle cramps, fatigue, nausea, and mental confusion.
 And if the electrolyte supply stays low, muscles may continue to feel weak during your next WOD—hence why you need to get plenty of water in your system when you’re done at the box.